nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 So, what are you waiting for?
 Start revolutionizing your financial advising journey [here](#tutorial)!

 P.S.
-This document is the official user guide of the Long Time No See (LTNS) app.
+This document is the official user guide of the LongTimeNoSee (LTNS) app.
 This guide serves as an introduction to LTNS and a help menu should you have any doubts while using the app.

 # Table of Contents
 1. [Quickstart](#quick-start)